37 °F / 3 °C

-- Puerto Natales is the capital of both Natales commune and the province of Ultima Esperanza, one of the 4 provinces which make up Magallanes and Antartica Chilena Region in Chile's southernmost part.
-Puerto Natales is the only city in Ultima Esperanza.
-It lies 247 km (153 ml) northwest of Punta Arenas.
+Puerto Natales is a port town in Chilean Patagonia, with population around 20,000.
+It is the capital of Chile's Ultima Esperanza province - one of the 4 combined into Magallanes and Antartica Chilena Region (country's southernmost part).
+Puerto Natales is approx 247 km (153 ml) northwest of Punta Arenas.

-- Puerto Natales is the final passenger call port for Navimag ferry sailing into Señoret Channel and the primary transit point for travellers to Chile's Torres del Paine National Park.
+- Puerto Natales is the final passenger call port for Navimag ferries (Señoret Channel) and primary transition point for travellers to Chile's Torres del Paine National Park.

 Puerto Natales cruise terminal

 Puerto Natales is among the ports of call on itineraries that include cruising through the Patagonian channels and Chilean fjords in the Tierra del Fuego provinces of Chile and Argentina.

 Port Puerto Natales cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Puerto Natales, Chile.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.